-Use one-finger gestures to move the Trajectory, two-finger pinch/expand to scale, and two-finger drag to rotate.
+Use one-finger gestures to move the Trajectory, two-finger pinch/expand to scale, and two-finger twist to rotate.

 To switch between Rate and Tap Tempo controls, swipe left/right on the pane.

-Rate changes the speed the Trajectory is played.
-Tap-drag the encoder up/down to change the Rate (1).
+RATE: Changes the speed the Trajectory is played.
+Tap-drag the encoder up/down to change the Rate.

-Tap Tempo (4) Repeatedly tap to set Tempo BPM manually – keep tapping until the Tempo BPM updates.
+TAP TEMPO: Tap repeatedly to set Tempo BPM manually – continue tapping until the Tempo BPM updates.

-To rotate the Trajectory, use the encoder, the plus/minus buttons, or tap a preset value (2).
+ROTATION: To rotate the Trajectory, use the encoder, the plus/minus buttons, or tap a preset value.

-To move the Trajectory, use the X and Y offsets (4).
-If the Spacemap area is exceeded by the trajectory, the trajectory will change shape, respecting the boundary.
+NOTE: If the Spacemap area is exceeded by the Trajectory, it will change shape, respecting the boundary.

-Link, Mute, and Solo (2) are duplicate controls, available for each channel in Mix View.
+LEVEL and INPUT METER: Are duplicate controls, also available in Mix View.

 Please see Setlist next.